b-ryan/farmhand/README.md

   [here](https://github.com/b-ryan/farmhand/wiki/Scheduling)
 - Automatic job retrying.
-Currently this is not enabled by default but is as simple as `(enqueue {:fn-var #'job-function :retry {:strategy "backoff"}})` which will cause you job to retry 8 times over about 10 days.
+Currently this is not enabled by default but is as simple as `(enqueue {:fn-var #'job-function :retry {:strategy "backoff"}})` which will cause your job to retry 8 times over about 10 days.
 The retry mechanism is also fully customizable.
   [Docs](https://github.com/b-ryan/farmhand/wiki/Retrying-Jobs).